solidfire/solidfire-cli/README.md

 --groupsnapshotid

 ID of the snapshot.

 --expirationtime

 Use to set the time when the snapshot should be removed.

 --enableremotereplication

-Use to enable the snapshot created to be replicated to a remote SolidFire cluster.Possible values:true: the snapshot will be replicated to remote storage.false: Default.
+Use to enable the snapshot created to be replicated to a remote SolidFire cluster.
+Possible values: true: the snapshot will be replicated to remote storage. false: Default.
 No replication.

 #### modify ####
 Command: